A Brief History of Fauquier Hospital

 Other renovations took place over the years, but in 1999, Fauquier Hospital embarked on a new journey that created the hospital residents know today.
 A five-story patient tower was built, featuring beautiful single-patient rooms.
 The expansion was created using Planetree, patient-centered principles, and was the beginning of a new era.
 The expansion of the Emergency Department to 33 rooms; 11 fourth-floor rooms to handle more medical and OB/GYN patients, a new Infusion Center and interventional radiology suite are more recent additions.

 Outside the hospital walls, Fauquier Health added a rehabilitation and nursing center, a wellness center, a wound healing center, and an assisted living facility, in addition to several physician practices.
+The hospital also great expanded the Emergancy Department and enhanced emergency services.
 All have been guided by the same patient-centered principles, and all with tremendous community support.